racket/pkg-index/README.md

    `test.racket-lang.org`.
 AWS credentials are found by the `s3` package, typically from `~/.aws-keys`.

+ - `beat-s3-bucket` - string or #f; defaults to #f.
+A bucket name for regsitering heartbeats, or #f to disable heartbeats.

 Configuration keys used by `dynamic.rkt`:

  - `redirect-to-static-proc` - function from HTTP request to HTTP